-Power to reopen a complaint after assessment
+Power to reopen a complaint following an assessment

-- 11.1 The Conduct Department may reopen a complaint which has previously been closed following assessment where the Head of Investigation has reason to believe that: - a. the decision not to proceed with the complaint may have been materially flawed (for any reason); or - b. there is new information or evidence which may have led, wholly or partly, to a different decision; or - c. the member, firm, affiliate or relevant person concerned may have previously withheld relevant information; or - d. the member, firm, affiliate or relevant person concerned may have previously misled the Conduct Department; or - e. in the opinion of the Head of Investigation, further consideration of the complaint is necessary for the protection or the public or otherwise in the public interest. - 11.2 Where the Conduct Department decides to reopen a complaint it shall, as soon as reasonably practicable, notify the reasons for its decision to the member, firm, affiliate or relevant person who, or which, is the subject of the complaint, and any complainant.
+- 11.1 The Conduct Department may reopen a complaint which has previously been closed following an assessment where the Head of Investigation has reason to believe that: - a. the decision not to proceed with the complaint may have been materially flawed (for any reason); or - b. there is new information or evidence which may have led, wholly or partly, to a different decision; or - c. the member, firm, affiliate or relevant person concerned may have previously withheld relevant information; or - d. the member, firm, affiliate or relevant person concerned may have previously misled the Conduct Department; or - e. in the opinion of the Head of Investigation, further consideration of the complaint is necessary for the protection or the public or otherwise in the public interest. - 11.2 Where the Conduct Department decides to reopen a complaint it shall, as soon as reasonably practicable, notify the reasons for its decision to the member, firm, affiliate or relevant person who, or which, is the subject of the complaint, and any complainant.

-Where an assessment concludes that there is a potential liability to disciplinary action
+Where the Conduct Department concludes following an assessment that there is a potential liability to disciplinary action

-- 12.1 Where, following an assessment, the Conduct Department concludes that the complaint may give rise to a potential liability to disciplinary action under the Disciplinary Bye-laws or the Accountancy Scheme, the complaint will be treated as a conduct matter and investigated unless the Conduct Department: - a. considers that the complaint should be referred to the Conduct Committee for a possible referral under the Accountancy Scheme (in which case IDR 14 applies); - b. considers that the conduct matter is suitable for an attempted conciliation in accordance with IDR 15.
+- 12.1 Where, following an assessment, the Conduct Department concludes that the complaint may give rise to a potential liability to disciplinary action under the Disciplinary Bye-laws or the Accountancy Scheme, the complaint will be treated as a conduct matter and investigated unless the Conduct Department: - a. considers that the complaint should be referred to the Conduct Committee for a possible referral under the Accountancy Scheme (in which case IDR 14 applies); or - b. considers that the conduct matter is suitable for an attempted conciliation in accordance with IDR 15. - 12.2 Where, during an investigation, a person who is the subject of a conduct matter is excluded or has their affiliate or provisional member status withdrawn, the Conduct Department may make an application to the Conduct Committee in accordance with IDR 21 for the conduct matter to lie on file.